 - Is using minimal design and eliminating excessive components satisfy Hick’s Law, or is there more to delete?

-For new product design, you may be tempted to try and install features or use certain methods in apps that take a shortcut to satisfy business goals.
+For new product design, you may be tempted to try and install features or use specific methods in apps that take a shortcut to satisfy business goals.
 It’s typical for product managers at the new product stage to be tempted to set strategies to achieve business goals to see more app downloads, more profit, and have an ROI that moves to a mature product.
 The target for dark patterns users are people who don’t

 Before doing so, you need to stop and read this section before proceeding further.
 One strategy that can help achieve better ROI for new products is avoiding dark patterns.
-For new products that have already gathered basic research for UX strategy, you may have heard this terminology before with certain UX designs.
+For new products that have already gathered basic research for UX strategy, you may have heard this terminology before with specific UX designs.

 - Fails to read the terms and conditions of the app